What Tantra Really Means

 Historical Background of Tantra

-Understanding the essence of true Tantra and its spiritual significance.
+Understanding the essence of true Tantra and its spiritual significance is essential.
 Tantra's origins trace back to ancient India, around the 5th to 9th centuries CE.
 It developed alongside Vedic traditions but took a different approach by focusing on direct experience rather than scripture alone.
 Early Tantric texts describe complex rituals, mantras (sacred sounds), yantras (geometric diagrams), and meditation techniques.

 Two main streams emerged: